 Let us understand this by example.

-A patient with Hb 15 g/dL (hematocrit 45%) would generate 5 g/dL of reduced Hb in the capillaries at SaO2 levels about.
+A patient with Hb 15 g/dL would not generate 5 g/dL of reduced Hb in the capillaries until the SaO2 level reached about 79% .

 Therefore, an anemic person would be in danger of developing hypoxemia symptoms without developing cyanosis.